windytan/redsea/README.md

                        resample if this differs from 171000 Hz.

 -R, --show-raw         Include raw group data as hex in the JSON stream.

+-s, --streams          Decode RDS2 data streams 1, 2, and 3, if they exist.

 -t, --timestamp FORMAT Add time of decoding to JSON groups; see man strftime
                        for formatting options (or try "%c").
 Use "%f" to add